solar panel with sky in background

-If you’re planning to install residential solar panels in 2023, you don’t want to miss out on the federal solar tax credit.
-The solar tax credit is a dollar-for-dollar credit that reduces your federal tax liability by 30% of your solar installation costs.
+If you’re planning to install residential solar panels in 2024, you don’t want to miss out on the federal solar tax credit.
+The solar tax credit is a solar incentive that reduces your federal income tax liability by 30% of your solar installation costs.
+It can save you thousands of dollars on your solar installation!

-You don’t have to apply for the tax credit, you just have to add the solar tax credit to your tax return when you file.
-It’s a relatively simple process, and we’ve put together a step-by-step guide to walk you through it.
+It’s easy to claim the solar tax credit.
+All you have to do is add the solar tax credit to your federal tax return when you file—no application necessary.
+It’s a simple process, and we put together a step-by-step guide to walk you through it.

-Step-by-Step Guide to Claiming the Solar Tax Credit in 2023
+How to Claim the Solar Tax Credit in 2024

 Step One: Save Your Receipts